 Projection maps are based on the Eckert-IV projection, which is an equal-area pseudo-cylindrical projection.

 Projection maps are only used on celestial bodies that have both hospitable and inhospitable continents, where they are shown in blue and orange respectively.
 Named continents are also identified by text nearby.

 Topographic maps are based off of real-world contour maps, and are inspired by aspects of several great video game maps of years past.
 Read the map legend below to learn more about what’s on the maps.

 Topographic maps are used on several different type of location articles including planet-stars and star-planets, continents from celestial bodies who are too large to display at once, and continemos.
-All of these articles feature Geographic and Climate descriptions, which are explained below:
+All of these articles feature Geographic and Climate descriptions, which are explained to the right: